green-fox-academy/Eszkis/Project/Deploying_NodeJS_to_EBS_via_AWSCLI.md

 ## Require your access id and secret key from AWS

-Log in to your account in aws, then go to IAM setup page.
+Log in to your account in aws, then go to IAM set up page.
 It should look like this:

 <img src='Images/aws_IAM_page.png'>